NixOS/nix.dev/maintainers/google-season-of-docs-2023.md

 The editorial lead will take responsibility for the overall project and its success.
 The role's focus is to facilitate or carry out all activities necessary to reach the project's objectives.

-Expected are strong written and verbal communication skills in English, as well as experience in project management.
+Expected are a qualification or a track record in didactics, strong written and verbal communication skills in English, as well as experience in project management.
 A technical background is a strong plus.

 | Phase         | Estimated effort |